Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-Net pay pension arrangements work brilliantly for most people — contributions come off your gross salary before tax, so you get automatic relief at your full marginal rate.
-But for lower earners, particularly those whose income falls below the Personal Allowance, the picture changes.
-If you pay no income tax, you cannot benefit from income tax relief, and that means net pay schemes can leave some workers worse off than those in relief at source schemes.
-The government has introduced a top-up to address this — but it is worth understanding exactly how the problem arises.
+Net pay pension arrangements work well for most people.
+Contributions come off gross salary before tax, so you get automatic relief at your full marginal rate.
+But for lower earners, particularly those below the Personal Allowance, the picture changes.
+If you pay no income tax, there is no relief to receive.
+Net pay schemes can leave some workers worse off than those in relief at source schemes.
+The government has introduced a top-up to fix this, but it is worth understanding exactly how the problem arises.

 How net pay arrangements work

-In a net pay arrangement, your employer deducts your pension contribution from your gross salary before calculating income tax.
-If you earn £30,000 and contribute £2,000, income tax is calculated on £28,000 instead.
-This means you receive tax relief automatically at whatever rate you pay — 20% for basic-rate taxpayers, 40% for higher-rate taxpayers, and so on.
+In a net pay arrangement, your employer deducts your pension contribution from gross salary before calculating income tax.
+Earn £30,000 and contribute £2,000, and income tax is calculated on £28,000.
+You get tax relief automatically at whatever rate you pay: 20% for basic-rate taxpayers, 40% for higher-rate taxpayers, and so on.

-This is different from relief at source, where you pay the net amount (80% of the gross) and the provider claims the 20% basic rate top-up from HMRC directly.
+Under relief at source it works differently.
+You pay the net amount (80% of the gross) and the provider claims the 20% top-up from HMRC directly.

 The problem for low earners

-The difficulty arises when a worker's income is below — or close to — the Personal Allowance of £12,570.
-Income below the Personal Allowance is not subject to income tax, so deducting a pension contribution from pre-tax pay does not actually save any tax.
-The contribution is still deducted, but there is no tax reduction to offset it.
+The problem hits when income falls below, or close to, the Personal Allowance of £12,570.
+Income below that threshold is not taxed.
+So deducting a pension contribution from pre-tax pay does not actually save any tax.
+The contribution is deducted.
+But there is nothing to offset it.

-A worker in a relief at source scheme in the same position benefits differently.
-Even if they pay no income tax, their provider still claims 20% basic rate relief from HMRC on their behalf.
-So they effectively get a 25% bonus on what they contributed — £800 becomes £1,000 — regardless of their tax position.
+A worker in a relief at source scheme faces the same earnings but a different outcome.
+Even if they pay no income tax, the provider still claims 20% from HMRC.
+So £800 becomes £1,000 in the pension, regardless of tax position.

 Worked examples